 Download the latest version of WBMS-#.apk (where # is the version number) from DisasterEngineer.org (must log-in as StS).
-The file may be downloaded directly to the Android Unit via a USB connection.
+The file may be downloaded directly to the Android Unit or to a computer and transferred to the Android Unit via a USB connection.
 The following instructions assume that the file has been placed in the top level folder of the Interface Unit:

-- 1. To install software on the Android Interface Unit for the first time, select Applications, My files, WBMS.apk.
-Select OK to replace existing application. - To install updated versions of the software, it is necessary to first delete the current version.
+- I. To install software on the Android Interface Unit for the first time, select Applications, My files, WBMS.apk.
+Select OK to replace existing application. - 2.
+To install updated versions of the software, it is necessary to first delete the current version.
 From the Applications screen tap Task Manager.
 On the Task Manager screen tap Downloaded then tap Uninstall for the WBMS program.
 Proceed as above to install the latest version of the program.